top of page

 These pathways create a biologically plausible link between OSA and several oral manifestations commonly seen in clinical practice.

-What Emerging Evidence Suggests About OSA-Related Oral Changes
+Emerging Evidence on OSA-Related Oral Changes

 1. Sleep Bruxism